sidneyshek/nicta-heroku-intro/heroku.md

 4. Deploy an app
 5. Check out logs and database

-- Create
-- Create DB
-- Install DB
-- Build
-- Check logs
-- Access database
-- Access shell
-	- Procfile

-## But my setup is different
-- Procfile specifies how to start your app
-- Custom build pack

 ## Traps to watch out for

-- Heroku uptime - relies on AWS (East coast or EU)
+### Dynos change a lot
-- Dynos go up and down all the time
+Dynos go up and down all the time

-- Dynos shut down with no usage
+Dynos shut down if no activity

-- Load balancer has no server affinity
+Load balancer has no server affinity

-- Dynos are really small...so watch your JVM!
+Dynos are really small...so watch your JVM!

+Remember: Heroku relies on AWS (East coast or EU)

+**_Small, stateless and resilient components!_**

+**_Try something like [Pingdom](https://www.pingdom.com) for pinging/monitoring_**

+## Building and starting apps
-- App must start in < 60 seconds
+- Apps must start in < 60 seconds
-- App must build in < 15 minutes
+- Apps must build in < 15 minutes
-- App builds are in the 'cloud' with no access to your private network
+- Apps built in the 'cloud'
+   - Include private libraries in your repo
+- Easiest to push entire repos instead of subtrees
 - If your app doesn't start, check the number of dynos you have assigned

-- pushing from subtrees